Skip to content

 helm version

-Step 5: Clone the Github Repository
+Step 5: Clone the GitHub Repository

 Navigate to a persistent location on your server, e.g. /opt.
-Then clone the Github repository by running:
+Then clone the GitHub repository by running:

 git clone https://github.com/DSD-DBS/capella-collab-manager.git